 - schedule their homeschooling but allow them some wiggle room to get things done

-- come up with a list of expectations and relay them to your student along with any consequences
+- come up with a list of expectations and go over them with your student along with any consequences